UniversityofBrighton/2023-copyright-media/episodes/licensing.Rmd

 - [Jisc Model Licence](https://subscriptionsmanager.jisc.ac.uk/about/jisc-model-licence)
-- Copyright owners can be represented by a collecting society who negotiates licenses with users, e.g. (Spotify)[https://www.spotify.com/uk/legal/spotify-for-artists-terms-and-conditions/], [CLA](https://www.cla.co.uk)
+- Copyright owners can be represented by a collecting society who negotiates licenses with users, e.g. [Spotify](https://www.spotify.com/uk/legal/spotify-for-artists-terms-and-conditions/), [CLA](https://www.cla.co.uk)
 - [Creative Commons](https://creativecommons.org/share-your-work/cclicenses/)

 Creative Works where a copyright owner is unknown or untraceable are known as **Orphan Works**.
 Guidance on how to deal with this cases is available from the [UK government](https://www.gov.uk/guidance/copyright-orphan-works).

-#Open educational resources (OERs, e.g. usually Creative Commons)
-#Orphan works

 ## Creative Commons Licenses (CC)